my-graphene/doc/contract/introduction-en.md

 ## Smart contract introduction

-RuiChain smart contract 2.0，WebAssembly virtual machine as the basement technology and currently supporting the smart contract compiling in C++ language.
+MyGrapheneChain smart contract 2.0，WebAssembly virtual machine as the basement technology and currently supporting the smart contract compiling in C++ language.
 Developers compile smart contracts in C++ language, convert the code to WebAssembly (WASM) by llvm then deploy it on the blockchain, finally realizes interaction through smart contract ABI (Application Binary Interface).

 # Contract account design